MaimonLab/SiffPy/siffpy/siffplot/README.md

 If the user has `napari` available, all `SiffVisualizer` classes will DEFAULT to `napari`, unless initialized with the keyword argument `backend = 'HoloViews'`.
 If `napari` is not available, the keyword is not required -- everything will use `HoloViews` by default.
 To use options, and to actually visualize the `HoloViews` objects, be sure to call `hv.extension('bokeh')` in a notebook or script.
-Just as a warning, at the time of writing (SCT Dec.
-28 2021), the `extension` call doesn't play nicely with `napari` and Notebooks, and it makes you have to manually execute individual cells, which is kind of a pain.

 The primary class for analysis is the `SiffPlotter`, while the primary class for viewing image streams is the `SiffVisualizer`.